hakansa/ipx/README.md

 	// LastUsableIP returns the last usable (addressable) IP in network ipNet.LastUsableIP() // 172.16.16.254

+	// RandomIP returns a random ip in the network ipNet.RandomIP() // 172.16.16.X

 	// Intersects whether the networks intersects the other network ipNet.Intersects(ipx.MustParseCIDR("172.16.15.0/23")) // true